amterp/ra/USAGE.md

 - Positional-only flags explicitly marked optional (important since users can't see flag names)
 - Example: `--include strs    (optional) Include patterns`

-**`(required)` marker**:
-- Non-positional flags that are required and have no default value
-- Example: `--name str    (required) Resource name`

 **Boolean Flag Defaults**: Boolean flags with implicit or explicit `false` defaults don't show `(default false)` text.
 However, boolean flags explicitly set to `(default true)` will show this default value.

-**Note**: The code currently defaults flags to optional, but this is incorrect behavior that needs to be fixed.
-Flags should default to required.

 ### Complete Examples